 Located in the Blaeberry, this hike climbs up more difficult terrain before coming to a stunning view of the Mummery Glacier.

-You can hike up to the glacier and down the same trail, or you can go for a bit of a scramble past the glacier and down a series of ledges to make it into a loop (you will connect back to the same trail at the bottom of the valley).
+You can hike up to the glacier and down the same trail, or you can go for a bit of a scramble past the glacier and down a series of ledges to make it into a loop.
+If you make it a loop you will still connect back to the same trail at the bottom of the valley.

-If you want to let your inner mountain goat out, tackling the loop is a good challenge, and our staff really enjoys it!
+If you want to let your inner mountain goat out, tackling the loop is a good challenge, and our staff really enjoy it.

 We’ve always done this hike in a single day, but it could be split into two if you’re keen to find a place to camp.

-While the road to this hike was washed out for several years (making it an even greater adventure because it required a stream crossing and long bike ride in), it has since been repaired so you can drive right to the trailhead.
+While the road to this hike was washed out for several years, it has since been repaired so you can drive right to the trailhead.

 3. Sherbrooke Lake